Tochemey/goakt/README.md

 To use the DNS discovery provider one needs to provide the following:

-- `Domain Name`: the domain name
+- `DomainName`: the domain name
-- `IPv6`: States whether to lookup for IPv6 addresses.
+- `IPv6`: it states whether to lookup for IPv6 addresses.

 ```go
 package main